Skip to main content

 conversationId: "conv-5678",

-advertisingId: resolvedIDFA, // pass the IDFA you collected yourself
+advertisingId: resolvedIDFA, // optional — IDFA you collected manually

-The ATT prompt requires the app to be in an active state to appear.
-Initializing the SDK too early (e.g. in AppDelegate.didFinishLaunchingWithOptions) may silently suppress the prompt.
-Initialize the SDK only after the app becomes active.
+The ATT prompt only appears when the app is active.
+Initializing the session in AppDelegate.didFinishLaunchingWithOptions may suppress the prompt — initialize after the app becomes active.

 4. Set up SKAdNetwork